ratify-project/ratify-web/docs/quickstarts/ratify-on-azure.md

     export AKS_OIDC_ISSUER="$(az aks show -n ${AKS_NAME} -g ${AKS_RG} --query "oidcIssuerProfile.issuerUrl" -otsv)"
     ```

-    > Note: The official steps for setting up Workload Identity on AKS can be found [here](https://azure.github.io/azure-workload-identity/docs/quick-start.html).
+    > The official steps for setting up Workload Identity on AKS can be found [here](https://azure.github.io/azure-workload-identity/docs/quick-start.html).

     This step above may take around 10 minutes to complete.
 The registration status can be checked by running the following command: